- Multifamily

 Income-based valuation.
 Here’s the big one.
 Small residential properties (1-4 units) are valued based on comparable sales—what similar properties sold for.
 Commercial properties (5+ units) are valued based on income.
 Net operating income divided by cap rate equals value.

 That income-based valuation means you can force appreciation in multifamily properties.
 Increase the NOI—through rent increases, expense reduction, or adding units—and you directly increase property value.
 You’re not waiting for the market to decide what your property is worth.
+For multifamily investors, proper tax structuring through holding companies is essential as you scale your portfolio and optimize your returns.

 If income-based valuation and forced appreciation have you eyeing your first 5-to-12 unit building, book a free strategy call with LendCity and we will show you what you qualify for under CMHC or commercial programs.